Diabetic Retinopathy Treatment

 Retinal detachment often occurs on its own without an underlying cause.
 However, it may also be caused by trauma, diabetes, an inflammatory disorder.
 Sometimes it may be caused by a related condition called posterior vitreous detachment.

-An injury to the eye or face can cause a detached retina, as can very high levels of nearsightedness.
+An injury to the eye or face can sometimes cause a detached retina, as can very high levels of nearsightedness.
 Extremely nearsighted people have longer eyeballs with thinner retinas that are more prone to detaching.

 Cataract surgery, tumors, eye disease and systemic diseases such as diabetes and sickle cell disease may also cause retinal detachments.